STAR TREK:

 Family Values Marketing

 So, why is this episode so popular?
-I have a theory some may find unusual....
+I have a partial theory some may find unusual....
 The episode first aired in late spring 1992.
 Earlier that year I had attended a seminar where I learned about a survey-based study that broke down the population of North America into several demographics that indicated some of their core values and motivations.
 There were some smaller finely-tuned groups, like the Societally-Conscious thinkers, or the Achievers who succeeded in business and other areas.
 One large group was the Emulators who tried to get somewhere by copying others, and often missed the mark, or simply were not very original.
 But the largest group of all encompassed about 40% of North Americans, and my suspicion was that if we looked separately at U.S. and Canadian citizens, the percentage would be even higher in the U.S. alone.
 This group was labeled "The Belongers", and they were characterized as wanting to fit in somewhere more than anything else, to be accepted and loved and raise a family, to lead a solid, hearty life.
 Well, the signs were all over that a lot of top marketers got wind of this report, and anyone who wanted to appeal to the masses began pandering to this largest group as best they could.
 I remember the politics of the day featured candidates who all seemed to be trying to repeat the phrase "family values" more than their opponents, and they all had different ideas about what that actually meant, if any ideas at all.
 The U.S. presidential debate between Bill Clinton, George Bush Sr., and Ross Perot was a classic example of a "family values" soundbite festival.

 Well, if you take a good look at "The Inner Light", you will see Picard's virtual life living out the "family values" ideal of the Belonger fairly accurately, almost as if it too had been assembled by a marketing committee to appeal to America's largest demographic.
 And there's certainly a place for all that family good stuff in most happy lives.
 I just wasn't happy about it forcing its way onto Picard uninvited and virtual, and then replacing all the other things I usually preferred in a Star Trek episode.
 I think Star Trek did manage here to nail something special for a very large demographic that may not normally tune in or warm to its usual offerings, but did so in a way that missed the mark for some of us who respond better to many of the other things that were more normal Star Trek.